team-nodebase-mvp/fitness-tracker/_PRESS-RELEASE.md

  -->

 ## Product Description ##
-  > App to track your fitness progress and personal bests in weight-lifting, running, walking, cycling, and swimming.
+  > App to track your fitness progress in weight-lifting, running, walking, cycling, and swimming.

 ## Demographic ##
   > People who would like to track their fitness progress would be interested in this app.